awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

 ## Create a CloudWatch alarm \(console\)<a name="policy-creating-alarm-console"></a>

-You can use the following procedure to create the CloudWatch alarms that Amazon EC2 Auto Scaling uses to determine when to scale your Auto Scaling group\.
-Each CloudWatch alarm watches a single metric and sends messages to Amazon EC2 Auto Scaling when the metric breaches the alarm threshold\.
+You can use the following procedure to create two CloudWatch alarms, one for scaling out \(alarm high\) and the other for scaling in \(alarm low\)\.
+When the specified threshold of an alarm is reached, for example, because the traffic has increased, the alarm goes into the ALARM state\.
+This state change sends a notification to the scaling policy associated with the alarm\.
+The policy then instructs Amazon EC2 Auto Scaling how to respond to the notification, such as by adding or removing a specified number of instances\.

 **To create a CloudWatch alarm that monitors CPU utilization**